benicio227/task-manager-/README.md

 3. **Commit your changes: `git commit -m 'Add new feature'`** (Confirme suas alterações)
 4. **Upload to remote repository: `git push origin minha-feature`** (Envie para o repositório remoto)
 5. **Open a pull request** (Abra uma solicitação pull)

+## License

+This project is licensed under the MIT License - see the <a href="LICENSE.md">LICENSE.md</a> file for more details.

+(Este projeto está licenciado sob a licença MIT - consulte o arquivo <a href="LICENSE.md">LICENSE.md</a> para obter mais detalhes.)